NovoEd’s Collaborative Platform: Transforming Experiential Learning

 Research shows that student engagement, achievement, and motivation is highest when their learning experience is personalized.
 When learners participate in projects that excite them, their intrinsic motivation to learn increases.
-On NovoEd, learners can easily start their own projects or choose to join one that excites them most, enhancing the project-based learning experience.
+On NovoEd, learners can easily start their own projects or choose to join one that excites them most, enhancing the experiential learning experience.
 They can further customize and individualize their learning experience by connecting prior knowledge towards their project assignment while building new knowledge from the NovoEd course.
 By encouraging student-centered learning, NovoEd fosters an enthusiastic and passionate learning community where learners uncover creative solutions to interesting problems.

 In the course Designing a New Learning Environment, learners formed teams around their educational interest.
 Children and Languages created a team around their interest in early childhood education.
 This global team from the U.S., Algeria, Russia, Pakistan, and Portugal designed “a unique learning environment for kids that will enable easier start for the languages learning.”
 In another team called, Education in Healthcare, team-members joined to work towards a goal, “to facilitate building an ideal future where all healthcare professionals always strive towards the most effective patient-centered medical care by working collaboratively as a multi-professional team, remaining current in their field and educating all stakeholders including patients, their families and the public.”
 Both teams had the opportunity to pursue their passions by meeting like-minded individuals on NovoEd and collaboratively solving real-world problems.